circleci/circleci-docs/LABELS.md

 We use GitHub's labels to organize work on docs.
-Each issue has 2 labels: Status & Type.
+Each issue has 3 labels: Status, Type & Priority.

 ## Status
-Status labels give information about how work is progressing on a given issue.
-The status labels we use are:
+Status labels give information about how work is progressing on an issue:

 - Status: Abandoned
 - Status: Available